Learn How to Pack a Suit Like a Road Warrior

-Q: I read your “How to Pack for a Weekend in Vegas” post (loved it) and was wondering how you guys get a suit jacket in a carry-on without it coming out like wrinkled tissue paper at the destination.
-What’s the best way to fold a suit jacket to minimize wrinkles when traveling? – Jason L.
+Q: I read your “How to Pack for a Weekend in Vegas” post (loved it) and was wondering how to pack a suit in a suitcase without it coming out like wrinkled tissue paper at the destination.
+What’s the best way to pack a suit in a suitcase and minimize wrinkles when traveling? – Jason L.

-A: Hey Jason, here’s the folding method we use when we pack our suit jackets for a trip:
+A: Hey Jason, here’s how to pack a suit in a suitcase the way we do when we pack our suit jackets for a trip:

 Step 1: While holding the suit jacket upright, pop in one of the shoulders and pull it inside-out as seen below (some choose to pull the entire sleeve inside out as well, but this is not necessary):